mpadge/ros-pkg-authors/README.md

 | security           |             2 |
 | taxonomy           |             7 |

-We now repeat the analysis immediately above of relative slopes of non-primary contributions over time for packages within each of these categories.
-The baseline for comparison formed from all packages considered together has a mean value of -0.332, with an increase per year of 0.0169.
-The equivalent RStudio values are a mean of -0.151 with an increase per year of `r slope_rst`.
+We now repeat the analysis immediately above of relative rates of non-primary contributions over time for packages within each of these categories.
+The baseline for comparison formed from all packages considered together has a mean non-primary contribution rate of -0.332, with an increase per year of 0.0169.
+The equivalent RStudio values are a mean of -0.151 with an increase per year of 0.0192.

 ``` r
 category_stats <- function (pkgs, commits, category = "data-access")